SaifAbdelrazek011/Guess-my-Number/README.md

 # Guess-my-Number

 ## The Story behind the Game
- This game is from the projects that I am carrently make as a practice for my skills in web specially in HTML, CSS and JavaScript.
+ This game is from the projects that I am carrently working on as a practice for my skills in web specially in HTML, CSS and JavaScript.
 For any fedback, contact me on Slack as a direct message.

 Me: ChatGPT please write the properties and the other parts